Michael Rubin (businessman): Career

 Rubin on the sideline of Mercedes-Benz Stadium with Learfield CEO Cole Gahagan and musician Travis Scott.

 Using the proceeds from his serendipitous overstock transaction and after selling his ski shops, he founded the athletic equipment closeout company KPR sports—named after his parents' initials—which bought and sold over-stock name brand merchandise.
 In 1993, the year Rubin turned 21, KPR reached $1 million in annual sales.
 By 1995, KPR reached $50 million in sales.
 In 1995, Rubin purchased 40% of the women's athletic shoe manufacturer Rykä.

 In 1998, Rubin created an apparel and logistics company, Global Sports Incorporated, which later turned into GSI Commerce, a multibillion-dollar e-commerce company.
 At 38, in 2011, Rubin sold GSI to eBay for $2.4 billion, reaping a $150 million windfall.
 As eBay just wanted the order fulfillment business for large retailers, so it could better compete with Amazon, Rubin was able to buy back the consumer businesses of GSI at a fire sale price.

 He repurchased: Fanatics, Inc., a licensed sports merchandiser; Rue La La, a flash seller, and ShopRunner, a retail benefits program.
-Rubin serves as CEO of Fanatics and as executive chairman on Rue La La's board.
-In 2012, Robin purchased Dreams Inc., an online retailer for $183 million.
+Rubin is CEO of Fanatics and executive chairman of Rue La La's.
+In 2012, Rubin purchased Dreams Inc., an online retailer, for $183 million.
 In 2016, Rubin expanded Fanatics into new markets, such as the United Kingdom, with the acquisition of Kitbag.
-He continued to expand Fanatics internationally through retail partnerships with Premier League clubs, Wembley Stadium, and The Open golf tournament.
+He has continued to expand Fanatics' international presence through partnerships with Premier League clubs, retail operations at Wembley Stadium, and The Open golf tournament.

 In 2019, it was announced on CNBC that Simon Property Group would team up with Rubin to take their mall inventory online, and contribute $280 million to the venture.
 In December 2020, ShopRunner was sold to FedEx.

 Rubin has orchestrated partnership deals for Fanatics with more than 900 professional and collegiate leagues, sports and teams, including deals with Nike, the National Football League and Major League Baseball, that grant Fanatics the rights to manufacture and distribute all Nike fan gear for both leagues.
 At the onset of the COVID-19 pandemic in early 2020, Rubin shut down a Fanatics' MLB uniform manufacturing plant to generate hospital gowns and PPE for frontline workers.
 In August 2020, he secured $350 million Series E funding for Fanatics that raised the valuation of the company to $6.2 billion.